Health and Wellness

 I’ve been exposed to someone who is COVID-19 positive, what do I do?

 The CDC has changed its guidance for individuals who have been exposed to COVID-19, and quarantine is no longer required.
-However, CMU still recommends that you take the following precautions:
+However, CMU still recommends that students, faculty and staff follow the CDC’s recommendations for individuals who were exposed to COVID-19, which includes:

 I have COVID-19 symptoms, what do I do?